EventStore/EventStore/docs/persistent-subscriptions.md

 curl -i -X POST -d {} https://localhost:2113/subscriptions/{stream}/{groupnanme}/replayParked?stopAt={numberofevents} -u "admin:changeit"
 ```

-If you don't want to replay any of the parked messages for a subscription and want to clear them out, you can do this by deleting the parked stream like a normal stream.
+If you want to delete parked messages without replaying them, you can delete the parked messages stream.
+However, the parkedMessageCount parameter from the subscriptions/{stream}/{subscription}/info does not reset and will continue from the previous number even after restarting the node.
+To fully reset the count, delete the parked messages stream and then resign the leader node.
+This forces a new election and will reset the count if a new leader is chosen.

 ## Checkpointing